NAU-IoT/RemotePiControl/README.md

  - Modify RPCConfiguration.py to match your current implementation `nano RPCConfiguration.py`
     - Refer to comments for necessary changes
  - Build docker image in current directory `docker build -t remotepicontrol .` this will take a while
- - Create a directory in a convenient location to store the docker volume
+ - Create a directory in a convenient location to store the docker volume.
+For example: `mkdir -p Data/RPCData`
  - Create a volume to store data inside the directory created in the previous step `docker volume create --driver local --opt type=none
     --opt device=/some/local/directory
     --opt o=bind
     YOUR_VOLUME_NAME`
- - Execute docker container `docker run --privileged -v YOUR_VOLUME_NAME:/Data -p YOUR_PORT_NUMBER:CONTAINER_PORT_NUMBER -t -i -d --restart unless-stopped remotepicontrol`
+ - Execute docker container in RemotePiControl/rpc-docker `docker run --privileged -v YOUR_VOLUME_NAME:/Data -p YOUR_PORT_NUMBER:CONTAINER_PORT_NUMBER -t -i -d --restart unless-stopped remotepicontrol`
     - Note for IoT Team: Your_port_number could be 11883, container_port_number should be 31883
  - Verify container is running `docker ps`
  - Done!